The first haircut

 The first haircut is quite an important thing in many world cultures and religions.
 It is treated as one form of rite of passage.

-Orthodox and Hasidic Jewish boys get their first cut when they are 3 years old.
+Orthodox and Hasidic Jewish boys have their first haircut when they are 3 years old.
 In Yiddish this ceremony is called the "upsherenish" or "upsherin" (shear off).
 In Hebrew people call it "halaqah" (smoothing).
 The child's side locks or "payot" are traditionally left intact.

 For the members of Hasidic community, the upsherin is the event that also means the start of the formal educational system and the beginning of Torah study for the male child.
 Boys now wear a "yarmulke" and "tzitzis".